mht5405/ai-writing-vault/README.md

 </div>

 #### Prompts Management & Search: Building Your Knowledge Assets
 The plugin is more than just a logger; it's a repository for your thoughts.
-With powerful **keyword filtering**, you can instantly retrieve past inspirations or complex solutions from hundreds of historical records.
+With powerful **keyword filtering**, you can instantly retrieve past inspirations or complex solutions from historical records.
 This "instant reuse" capability transforms every prompt from a one-time interaction into a **digital asset** that can be invoked at any time within your personal knowledge base.

 #### Timeline View
 The sidebar features an intuitive Timeline view that categorizes and displays your prompts by date.
 You can easily travel back to a specific day to review your train of thought.
 This time-based organization helps you discover shifts in your learning interests and the evolution of your thinking depth.